Beyond eBay and Etsy: 12 Online Flea Markets You’ve Never Heard Of

 • Only available in larger cities

-Founded in 2014, 5 Miles is similar to OfferUp because the focus is on local buying and selling.
-A unique feature of 5 Miles is comparatively robust options for pro sellers, which means you might find more high quality and vintage items.
+Founded in 2014, 5 miles is similar to Nextdoor because the focus is on local buying and selling.
+A unique feature of 5 miles is comparatively robust options for pro sellers, which means you might find more high quality and vintage items.

-The site and app promote safety and security in transactions.
-Created by Lucas Lu, who earned a Ph.D. in physics and has a professional background in e-commerce at Alibaba and Light in the Box, the look and feel of the site is more similar to Etsy than Craigslist.
+The site (and app) promotes safety and security in transactions.
+Created by Lucas Lu who earned a Ph.D. in physics and has a professional background in e-commerce at Alibaba and Light in the Box, the look and feel of the site is more similar to Etsy than Craigslist, though it is still not particularly clean.
+Like Nextdoor, it is also location-based, so if you’re looking for items that are geographically near you, this is a safe bet.

 9. Poshmark